Adult cycle lessons

-Our lessons are for adults aged 18+ who live, work or study in Bristol.
+Our lessons are for adults aged 18+ who live, work or study in the Bristol, Greater Swindon, North Somerset or BANES local authority areas.
 To take our lessons, you must be able to ride a bike continuously for several minutes without wobbling.

-During the COVID 19 outbreak, we cannot safely teach families or beginners.
-This is because people are only allowed to meet one person from outside their household at a time and it is impossible to keep a proper social distance when teaching beginners.
+During the COVID 19 outbreak, we cannot safely teach beginners because it is impossible to keep a proper social distance in beginners' sessions.

 Where do the lessons take place?

-You can choose from a variety of ‘meetup points’ across Bristol.
+You can choose from a variety of ‘meetup points’ across Bristol, Greater Swindon, North Somerset or BANES.
 Once you have met with your Instructor, you can discuss where to ride, based on your skill level or other goals (e.g. finding a good route from home to work).

 What will I learn?